StevenLeRoux/spp/README.md

 ANY:ANY -> spp:22
 SPP:ANY -> ANY:22
 ```
 SSH access is not anymore host/network related.
-SPP provides a by-user access policies, but simply base on SSH-KEYS and SSH-AGENT features.
+SPP provides a by-user access policies, simply based on SSH-KEYS and SSH-AGENT features.

 ## Usage:
 ```